Reuben357/ComposeBasicsCodeLab/README.md

 5. Usage
 ### The app presents a user interface with:
   * A "Continue" Button on the Onboarding screen with a welcome to basics code lab text above it
-  * A Lazy column of expandable greeting card with animation
+  * A Lazy column of expandable greeting cards with animation

 6. Contributing
    ### Feel free to contribute to this project by: